VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 No. The HP Chromebook 14 runs Chrome OS, not Windows.
 It's brilliant for cloud-based work and costs less, but won't run traditional Windows software.
 All other HP laptops in our roundup come with Windows 11, offering full desktop application compatibility.

-The HP Chromebook 14 is our top pick for students at just £229.99.
+The HP Chromebook 14 is our top pick for students.
 It's lightweight, has excellent battery life, and handles Google Workspace perfectly.
-For students needing Windows software, the HP 15s at £495 offers better compatibility with traditional desktop applications.
+For students needing Windows software, the HP 15s offers better compatibility with traditional desktop applications.

-The HP EliteBook x360 1040 G5 in our roundup is a refurbished business laptop at £444, and it's excellent value.
+The HP EliteBook x360 1040 G5 in our roundup is a refurbished business laptop, and it's excellent value.
 You get premium build quality, 16GB RAM, and professional features for less than half the original price.
 Just ensure you buy from reputable sellers with warranty coverage.

 Budget HP laptops like the 15.6-inch model use basic Intel N-series processors and UFS storage, fine for web browsing and documents.
 Premium models like the EliteBook feature faster Intel Core processors, NVMe SSDs, better displays, and superior build quality with aluminium chassis instead of plastic.